kazocsaba/matrix/README.md

 ------------------

 Default implementations of the matrix types can be constructed using the `MatrixFactory` class.
-All functions of the `Matrix` interface and its subinterfaces must use this factory to construct new instances.
+Unless otherwise noted in the documentation, all functions of the `Matrix` interface and its subinterfaces must use this factory to construct new instances.